gofynd/fdk-client-python/documentation/platform/CONTENT.md

 | body | [LandingPageSchema](#LandingPageSchema) | yes | Request body |

-Modify the content and settings of a specific landing page.
+Use this API to edit the details of an existing landing page.

 *Returned Response:*